Distortion of Metric Voting with Bounded Randomness: Concluding Thoughts

 In this work, we prove that a voting rule that uniformly randomizes over a (large) constant number of options achieves a metric distortion constant (slightly) less than $3$.
 While the number of options $N$ is an absolute constant, it remains quite large in our current proofs.

 A natural question is to determine the smallest $N$ required to break the distortion barrier of $3$.
 It is known that deterministic rules (i.e., $N = 1$) are insufficient \cite{DBLP:journals/ai/AnshelevichBEPS18}.
 However, it seems implausible that the minimal necessary $N$ is large; in fact, we conjecture that $N = 2$ suffices to break the barrier of $3$---perhaps the Romans were right after all.

+Very recently, Jannik Peters \cite{DBLP:journals/corr/peters2026} made interesting observations on the connection between metric distortion and undominated committees \cite{DBLP:journals/scw/ElkindLS15,DBLP:conf/stoc/CharikarLRV025}.
+His work shows that the support of any randomized voting rule with metric distortion better than $3- \veps$ must be $\left(1 - \frac{\veps}{2}\right)$-undominated.
+Notably, the existence of such a size-two committee was established only recently in the work of \cite{DBLP:conf/stoc/CharikarLRV025}.
+Together with the lower bound \cite{math/Zbarsky14} that $\alpha$-undominated committees of size $N$ are not guaranteed to exist when $\alpha < \frac{2}{N+1}$, Peters' work also implies a trade-off between the support size $N$ and the distortion parameter $\veps$.
+In particular, for $N = 2$, the metric distortion cannot be smaller than $3 - \frac23 \approx 2.33$.

-Unfortunately, our current analytical framework is not remotely tight enough to establish such a small constant; therefore, proving this conjecture will likely require significant new insights.
+Unfortunately, our current analytical framework is not remotely tight enough to establish such a small constant $N$, even for an improvement to $2.99$ in metric distortion; therefore, proving this conjecture will likely require significant new insights.
 Optimistically, one might hope that these insights are along the line of those needed to resolve the optimal metric distortion of randomized voting rules.

 In a similar vein, Gkatzelis, Halpern, and Shah \cite{DBLP:conf/focs/GkatzelisHS20} provided the first proof that a deterministic voting rule can achieve distortion $3$, though their rule is complex and impractical in many scenarios.
 Subsequently, K{\i}z{\i}lkaya and Kempe \cite{DBLP:conf/ijcai/KizilkayaK22,DBLP:conf/sigecom/Kizilkaya023} introduced much simpler voting rules with the same distortion guarantee, which have elegant mathematical proofs and are more suitable for real-world applications.
 We hope our work stimulates a similar trajectory of simplification and refinement for randomized rules with restricted forms of randomness.